queryluke/masseffect-5e-data/data/rules/variant-paragon-renegade.md

 ### Earning Points
 The primary way to each Paragon or Renegade points is by taking actions or role-playing that personality.
-This mechanic works similarly rewarding Inspiration (described above), but the reward can be 1-5 points based on the impact of the choice and whether the choice aligns with Paragon or Renegade.
+This mechanic works similarly to rewarding Inspiration (described above), but the reward can be 1 to 5 points based on the impact of the choice and whether the choice aligns with Paragon or Renegade.
 GMs can also reward points to the entire party based on a decision they make while playing the game.
 Did the party destroy the potentially life-threatening biological weapon (Renegade) or send it to authorities for research in vaccinations (Paragon).